What are the top ten tourist spots you must see in Barlig, Mountain Province?

 Where to Stay:

 - Poblacion (Barlig Centro).
-Travelers or visitors may stay at Halfway Inn and Restaurant (Rate: 200 per head/ night); Seaworld Inn (Rate: 200 per head/night); Cozy Nook and Cafe (Rate: 300 per head/night, with hot shower).
+Travelers or visitors may stay at the following: Halfway Inn and Restaurant (Rate: 200 per head/ night); Seaworld Inn (Rate: 200 per head/night); Cozy Nook and Cafe (Rate: 300 per head/night, with hot shower).

 - Kadaclan Cluster.
 There is only one tourism amenity namely, Kadaclan Tourists Homestay (150 pr head/night).
 This is located at barangay Chupac.
 It offers a panoramic view of rice terraces and mountain ranges.
 In addition, some locals may warmly offer their homes.